 A couple of guitar instructors William Jenks and David Kelly offer video lessons on the Zoom platform at usclassicguitar.org.
 As against single sessions, they offer classes that are paid for by the month – weekly classes of either 1 hour or half hour each.

 Optionally, you can choose the bi-monthly package or even a single session package (more expensive).
 They state that no previous experience of playing the guitar is necessary.
 All USCG instructors are university trained and have extensive teaching experience.
 They take on students as young as 7 years.

 Instead of following technique or repertoire tips piecemeal, you could be the kind looking for a more formal, structured approach to study the classical guitar.
 You’ve committed the time for it and you want to take that education seriously.

-I highly recommend our review of 5 online courses for a serious study of the classical guitar.
-We cover a couple of names already mentioned here but there are some important new ones as well.
+I highly recommend my review of best online courses for a serious study of the classical guitar.
+I cover a couple of names already mentioned here but there are some important new ones as well.
 By ‘serious’ I mean something worthwhile accomplished over an extended period of time (like a year) while working to a definite plan or structure.